colah/ByronTrialNotes/day9.md

   * Yes.
 * Contacted?
 Went to 13 division?
   * Yes.
 Got there at 23:05
-* Heard a breifing involving...
+* Heard a briefing involving...
-  * a briefing involving Sargant Chong, [2 names missed]
+  * a briefing involving Sargent Chong, [2 names missed]
 * Detective Supermarang guarding crime scene?
   * Yes.
-* Lopez and Supermarang came from crime scene to 13 Divison?
+* Lopez and Supermarang came from crime scene to 13 Division?
   * Lopez wasn't at crime scene.
   * Lopez arrived at the same as me
   * Supermarang later, after first briefing.